gvwilson/fiction/iffy/index.md

 a strange ache in her chest as she wondered who was remembering the crew of the *Taroona*.

-"Get along wi you," Uncle Jack growled, nudging her brusquely.
+"Get along wi' you," Uncle Jack growled, nudging her brusquely.
 Flanked by Marines,
 they followed Doctor Johel through the mansion's doors.